tektoncd/cli/tekton/rpmbuild/README.md

 kubectl create -f rpmbuild-run.yml
 ```

-* Use `tkn tr desc rpmbuild-taskrun` to make sure the taskrun didn't fail on validation
+* Use `tkn pr desc rpmbuild-pipelinerun` to make sure the `PipelineRun` didn't fail on validation

-And use the following command to get the logs of the taskrun:
+And use the following command to get the logs of the `PipelineRun`:

 ```
-tkn tr logs rpmbuild-taskrun -f
+tkn pr logs rpmbuild-pipelinerun -f
 ```